-Recent developments in technology, including improved broadband coverage, faster data speeds, and the increased integration of telecommunications technology in various devices across many applications have posed realistic safety concerns for Trinidad and Tobago.
+Recent developments in technology, including improved broadband coverage, faster data speeds, and the increased integration of telecommunications technology in various devices across many applications, have posed safety concerns for Trinidad and Tobago.
 These advancements have occurred much faster than the country can establish regulations and polices for the safe and lawful use of devices.

-Therefore, to control and curb the influx of unauthorised devices and to ensure national security and safety, the Authority, through this Framework, shall seek to develop strategic partnerships with other agencies such as the Customs and Excise Division, Trinidad and Tobago Civil Aviation Authority (TTCAA) and the Trinidad and Tobago Bureau of Standards.
+To control and curb the influx of unauthorised devices and to ensure national security and safety, the Authority, through this Framework, shall develop strategic partnerships with other agencies such as the Customs and Excise Division, the Trinidad and Tobago Civil Aviation Authority (TTCAA) and the Trinidad and Tobago Bureau of Standards, who have oversight over such areas such as the importation of equipment, authorisation of airborne systems and ensuring adhering to electrical, mechanical and packaging guidelines.
+These agencies may also require the registration of certain devices where safety concerns arise.
 These partnerships shall be governed by memoranda of agreement, to operate in the best interest of the national population with respect to public safety.